Dog owners frequently wonder which foods are safe to feed their dog, and fruits and vegetables are no exception.

 When considering whether to serve your dog broccoli that is cooked or raw, it is okay for dogs to eat either one.
 However, steaming the broccoli can soften the stalks and reduce the dog’s risk of choking.

-You may also want to get creative and find fun and interesting ways to incorporate broccoli into your dog’s diet, such as including the veggie in homemade doggie treats, as shown in the video below.
+You may also want to get creative and find fun and interesting ways to incorporate broccoli into your dog’s diet, such as including the veggie in homemade doggie treats.

 Additionally, it is important to keep in mind that serving raw vegetables to your dog can be difficult on their digestive systems, which can cause an increase in loose stools or gas.